Hans "Assi" Hahn: Prisoner of war

-Hahn was captured and subsequently made a prisoner of war.
-Hahn's recalcitrant and forceful personality even in the harsh Soviet regime of a prison camp meant he was held captive by the Soviet Union until 1950.

 Later life

-Hahn was released as a prisoner of war shortly before Christmas 1950.
+Hahn was released as a prisoner of war shortly before Christmas 1950, returning home by train.
 Among others, he was welcomed by his son but learned that his first wife had left him for another man.
 He worked at the International Corporation of Bayer Leverkusen and later became a director of Wano Schwarzpulver Company, which manufactured gunpowder, at Kunigunde near Goslar.
 In 1971, he married Gisela von Vietinghoff, daughter of the former Generaloberst Heinrich von Vietinghoff.
 Hahn retired in 1977 and lived in southern France.
 He died of cancer on 18 December 1982 in Munich and was buried in Tirol, Austria with his lifelong friend Julius Meimberg speaking at the memorial service.

 Summary of career

 Aerial victory claims

 According to Spick, Hahn was credited with 108 aerial victories claimed in 560 combat missions.
 This figure includes 20 aerial victories during the Battle of France and Britain, further 48 aerial victories over the Western Front and 40 more on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 105 aerial victory claims, plus five further unconfirmed claims.
 This figure includes 43 aerial victories on the Eastern Front and 62 over the Western Allies.